MarioLetsche/car-rental-interface/Readme.md

 ## Database Setup

+In some instances you need to add the path/To/Postgres/bin to your environment variables to make the 'psql' command work.

 In the src/main/resources/static folder you can find the setup files for the postgres database.
 Run them with their command (found in the files) in the following order:

 - database_setup.sql